KTH-Software-Engineering-DD2480/java-algorithms-implementation/report.md

 git diff ...

 Number of test cases added: two per team member (P) or at least four (P+).

+### NOTES

+#### @ekorre1001

+Changed to another function because:

+BTree::validateNode: Barely any test for the data structure and no test for this specific function which makes it harder to understand.

+Multiplication::multiplyUsingFFT: Above 98% code coverage

+The requirements + report can be found [here](https://docs.google.com/document/d/1qRhKoisnicSaKS3oRQEs6EaFpCoqO1QLV4kNYcLeAFo/edit?usp=sharing)

+5 Test cases added and can be found in the PrimeTest.java

 ## Self-assessment: Way of working